Reducing time to treatment to save more lives

 We received insights and ideas that later influenced our design, such as the “REBOA Blood Control Timer,” a device installed in patients to control severe blood loss.

-Modes, mediums, and styles of communication between the medical teams in emergency procedures were noted in a flow chart.
+Modes, mediums, and styles of communication between the medical teams in emergency procedures were noted in a flow chart, showing the weak points.

 Conducting 5 usability tests, we discovered the painpoints of the users that validated some of the issues found in the Heuristics Evaluation.